PixelsUp/GlitchMatic/README.md

 | Weapon Skins              | X In-Game Currency         |
 | Special Visual Effects    | X In-Game Currency         |
 | Pay-Per-Tap Ad Reward     | Free by Watching Ads       |

+## Marketing Campaign

+To ensure *GlitchMatic* reaches a wide audience, a robust and engaging marketing campaign across multiple platforms has been implemented.

+### Social media

+- *GitHub*: The entire development journey, including code updates and collaboration, is documented here.
+- *Itch.io*: Players can playtest the latest builds and provide feedback.
+- *Instagram, X (formerly Twitter), TikTok*: Sneak peeks, devlogs, updates, and community interactions.
+- *Linktree*: Access all our links, including our personal webpage portfolio, in one convenient location.

+### Weekly Devlogs

+There have been uploads of weekly devlogs to showcase progress, share behind-the-scenes insights, and build anticipation.
+From concept art and mechanics previews to bug fixes and polish, these updates let followers experience the development journey firsthand.

+### Team Spotlight

+The 6 talented team members behind *GlitchMatic* were properly presented to the public.
+All members have been introduced across platforms, sharing our roles, inspirations, and contributions to the game.
+This personal touch helps connect with the audience on a deeper level.

+### Community Engagement

+Interactive posts and stories were a priority, keeping our followers engaged through polls and even letting them vote on certain design decisions.
+Regular updates and behind-the-scenes content have made our community feel like a part of the development process.

 ---